Frequently asked questions

 Q & A

 Ordering through a dealer enables you to talk to real people about the product and ask questions ahead of making a purchasing decision.
 Our dealer’s prices are often better than on our website.
 Our dealers can generally get your products faster than purchasing direct through our website.
 Some dealers may display products in their store so you can actually sit on the suspension seat and see how it works, prior to purchasing.
-Also, many of our dealers stock product, so you can walk away with your new S5 Suspension Module.
+Also, some of our dealers stock product, so you can walk away with your new S5 Sentinel Suspension Module.

-Cast aluminum with 316 stainless steel hardware.
+Marine grade cast aluminum with 316 stainless steel hardware.

-The maximum occupant weight for the S5 module is 250lbs [113kgs] on a vessel that sees maximum deck accelerations of 3g’s.
+The maximum occupant weight for the S5 Sentinel module is 250lbs [113kgs] on a vessel that sees maximum deck accelerations of 3g’s.
 For calmer waters and deck accelerations of less than 2g’s, a 300lb [136kg] occupant is acceptable.

 It offers 4” of vertical travel.

 Yes.
 When fully compressed, the module causes the seat to travel forward 1.5″

 Yes, the S5 Sentinel can be mounted on a pedestal, but only if it is very stout and wide, with a rectangle shaped top plate that is strong enough to support the S5 Sentinel (27lbs), the seat (20-30lbs), and the occupant, plus the additional vertical and horizontal stress from the wave impacts.
 It’s much better to mount it to a riser box.

 Yes, the part number for the cup holder is: SW-01688

 Yes, it does come standard with white molded armrests.